celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 ###### `share.ReadEDS`

-To read EDS out of stream/file `ReadEDS` is introduced.
+To read an EDS out of a stream/file, `ReadEDS` is introduced.
 Internally, it

 - Imports EDS with an empty pre-allocated slice.
 NOTE: Size can be taken from DataRoot
 - Wraps given io.Reader with [`BlockReader`](https://github.com/ipld/go-car/blob/master/v2/block_reader.go#L16)